Frequently Asked Questions

 We designed the kit with these students in mind.
 Very few of the boards contain artistic images.
 We made sure that images that were included not childish.

-The placement test means that older student can identify specifically what maths they have missed out on developing and can target that.
+The placement test means that older student can identify specifically what maths they have missed out on developing, can set goals and target that.

 Great question.
 Click to open link in a new tab and read the pdf “Is the Bond Blocks System Evidence Based?”